cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - commitment_list = [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...], a list of commitments issued by each signer,
+  - commitment_list = [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...],
+    a list of commitments issued by each signer, where each element in the list
-    where each element in the list indicates the signer identifier i and their
+    indicates the signer identifier i and their two commitment Element values
-    two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
-This list MUST be sorted in ascending order
+    (hiding_nonce_commitment_i, binding_nonce_commitment_i).
+This list MUST be sorted
-    by signer identifier.
+    in ascending order by signer identifier.

-  Outputs: A byte string containing the serialized representation of commitment_list.
+  Outputs: A byte string containing the serialized representation of commitment_list

   def encode_group_commitment_list(commitment_list):
     encoded_group_commitment = nil